thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-redshift-add.md

 2. Click the **Connections** tab at the top of the page, and click **+ Add connection** at the upper-right-hand side of the page.

      <!-- ![]({{ site.baseurl }}/images/new-connection.png "New db connect") -->
-3. Create a name for your connection, a description (optional), then select the Redshift connection type, and click **Next**.
+3. Create a name for your connection, a description (optional), then select the Redshift connection type, and click **Continue**.

      <!-- ![]({{ site.baseurl }}/images/select-new-connection.png "Select a new connection type") -->
 4. Enter the connection details for your external data source, and click **Next**.